iv-org/documentation/docs/takedown.md

 To counter them "easily", we decided to provide templates depending on where your instance is located.

+Or if you want to hide your instance from takedown requests, you can also follow this tutorial: https://docs.invidious.io/hide-instance-behind-proxy-server/.

 ## Template - United States

 ```